shawnnaquin/eeironworks/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = 3rd Party Integration: =

 * **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)**: Allows you to use title, url (canonical) and description from the Yoast SEO plugin.
-* **[WooCommerce](https://wordpress.org/plugins/woocommerce/)**: On product pages sets `og:type` to "product" and adds the price including tax to the `product:price` tags.
+* **[WooCommerce](https://wordpress.org/plugins/woocommerce/)**: On product pages sets `og:type` to "product" and adds the price including tax to the `product:price` and `product:availability` tags.
 Also allows you to use the Product Category thumbnails as Open Graph Image and have Product Gallery images as additional Open Graph Images
 * **[SubHeading](https://wordpress.org/extend/plugins/subheading/)**: Add the SubHeading to the post/page title.
 * **[Business Directory Plugin](https://wordpress.org/extend/plugins/business-directory-plugin/)**: Allows you to use BDP listing contents as Open Graph Tags.